Contact Us Today (424) 372-3112

 Our Law Firm Can Review Your Case

-Every person processes alcohol in different ways and there are many factors that influence the results of a DUI breath test.
+Every person processes alcohol in different ways, and many factors influence the results of a DUI breath test.
 A few examples include height, weight, and what food they ate within the hours of drinking and driving.
 California is an implied consent state, meaning you will lose your license if you refuse to take a breathalyzer exam during a traffic stop.

 Our law firm will aggressively defend you in your DUI case.
-We need to first closely examine all the specific details in order to develop an effective defense strategy.
+We must first closely examine all the specific details to develop an effective defense strategy.
 Contact us to learn how we can fight your driving under the influence charges.
 We can guide you through the DUI court process.

 Related Content: